 Raw power and fuel efficiency aren't the MX-5's raison d'etre, however - this roadster is built to tackle curvy roads.
 Tactile, accurate steering, neutral rear-wheel-drive dynamics and a low curb weight help the MX-5 feel nimble and communicative in a way that few other automobiles of any price can.

-Though a power-folding hardtop is available, the standard MX-5 features a manual soft top that can be raised or lowered in seconds by pressing a button and working a lever.
+The MX-5 features a standard manual soft top that can be raised or lowered in seconds by pressing a button and working a lever.
 With practice, the process can be accomplished in the driver's seat.

 Standard and Optional Features

 The MX-5 is offered in Sport, Club and Grand Touring trim levels.

 The most affordable entry point for the MX-5 experience, the Sport, comes with power windows, A/C, an AM/FM/CD sound system, a leather-wrapped steering wheel, fog lights and 16-inch aluminum-alloy wheels.
 The available Convenience Package brings keyless entry, cruise control, steering wheel-mounted audio controls and a trip computer.

 The new Club trim level packs a unique visual punch, adding dark-finish 17-inch aluminum-alloy wheels, black exterior mirrors, a front air dam, a rear diffuser and numerous Ã¯Â¿Â½ClubÃ¯Â¿Â½ badges.
 Inside, thereÃ¯Â¿Â½s black cloth seats with red stitching, a body-color dashboard trim, keyless entry, steering wheel-mounted audio controls, power locks and a leather-wrapped shifter knob.
 Functional extras include a shock-tower brace, a limited-slip differential a stiffened sport suspension.